18th Annual Seacoast Half Marathon

 - Will there be any extra fundraising for the beneficiary?

-During online race registration, there is a field to make a donation to Portsmouth NH 400, and you can set up your own fundraising page where your family and friends can help you raise money for this great organization.
+During online race registration, there is a field to make a donation to the race beneficiary, and you can set up your own fundraising page where your family and friends can help you raise money for our beneficiary.

 - What do I get with my registration?